-3.1.9 Mins Column
+3.2.9 Mins Column

-The Mins column shows the amount of time since a device llast responded to a query for status.
+The Mins column shows the amount of time since a device last responded to a query for status.
 This will increment until a response is received.
 Response time greater than 10 minutes and less than 15 minutes will turn the status indicator Yellow.
 If it goes above 15 minutes, the Status LED will turn Red.
 A general query is sent every 6 minutes.
+For time servers, TM1000/2000/2500, if GPS lock is lost, the indicator will turn red.

-3.1.10 Time Column
+3.2.10 Time Column

 The Time column shows the approximate time currently displayed on the clock.
 If the clock has a time zone error, then this will be reflected here.
 It is updated each time a device responds to a query, but is incremented by an internal 1 second timer in the TM-Manager software.
 It is generally pretty accurate, but not synced to NTP time as the clocks are.
+Starting in version 2.0.0, count up/down modes are roughly displayed in real time.

-3.1.11 Configure Column
+3.2.11 Configure Column